THOMASELOVE/431-labs-2023/README.md

 ## An Important Note

-Your response to **every** question, whether we explicitly ask for it or not, should include a complete English sentence responding to the question.
+Your response to **every** question, unless we explicitly say that is isn't required in the instructions, should include at least one complete English sentence responding to the question.
 Code alone is not a sufficient response, even if the code is correct.
 Some responses might not need any code, but every response needs at least one complete sentence.

 ## Submitting Your Work